At some point while working with Irmin, you might want to move beyond using the default content types.

 let (+) = Int64.add and (-) = Int64.sub in

-In this example I will wrap a record type so it can be stored directly in Irmin.
+In this example, let's wrap a record type so Irmin can store it directly.

 Here is a car type that we will use as the content type of our store: